 Should you travel to Sanctuary, then be sure to bring our Diablo 4 walkthrough with you.
 You’ll be thankful for it when you’re tearing up the Diablo 4 endgame.
 Diablo 4 is available on PC, PlayStation, and Xbox.

 Following on from the powerful story of Horizon Zero Dawn, Forbidden West sees Aloy… head west.
-Here she finds a stunning but dangerous new frontiers that’s home to all-new threats, including viscous storms and a malicious blight that’s destroying the last remnants of humanity – another extinction is looming.
+Here she finds stunning but dangerous new frontiers that are home to all-new threats, including viscous storms and a malicious blight that’s destroying the last remnants of humanity – another extinction is looming.

 Exploring this detailed environment with overhauled movement mechanics, you’ll fight bigger and even more awe-inspiring robotic dinosaurs than even the first game accomplished.
 What’s most surprising about the Horizon series is how engaging and tactical the combat is.
 With a variety of weapons, tools, and traps, including Aloy’s trusty bow, you have to think strategically about how to take down the metal monsters in your path.